Britain's Boohoo may link executive bonuses to improved worker rights

-British online fashion retailer Boohoo (BOOH.L) is considering linking bosses' multi-million pound bonuses to Environmental Social and Governance (ESG) improvements, including workers' rights, it said on Saturday.
+LONDON (Reuters) - British online fashion retailer Boohoo is considering linking bosses’ multi-million pound bonuses to Environmental Social and Governance (ESG) improvements, including workers’ rights, it said on Saturday.

 The British parliament’s Environmental Audit Committee (EAC) recommended the move following an evidence session in December, attended virtually by Boohoo co-founder and chairman Mahmud Kamani and other executives.